davhbrown/interactive_classification_metrics/paper/paper.md

 More people enter the machine learning field every year through a variety of paths.
 In the United States alone, “Data Scientist” job growth is expected to outpace the average over the next decade, with similar growth in other countries [@Kaggle:2022; @BLS:2024].
-User-friendly, low barrier to entry libraries like scikit-learn are used widely across the industry, and fields beyond statistics increasingly use machine learning tools, but are not always familiar with basic best practices like avoiding data leakage, not to mention careful interpretation of evaluation metrics [@Liu:2019; @Kaggle:2022; @Kapoor:2023; @Checkroud:2024].
+User-friendly, low barrier to entry libraries like scikit-learn are used widely across the industry, and fields beyond statistics increasingly use machine learning tools, but practitioners are not always familiar with basic best practices like avoiding data leakage, not to mention careful interpretation of evaluation metrics [@Liu:2019; @Kaggle:2022; @Kapoor:2023; @Checkroud:2024].

 Classification models are a fundamental tool in machine learning.
 The quality